 - The above chart can be a great way to start discussion about issue run rate.

 We can use similar ideas to prepare a risk management plan using excel.
 The risk log is similar to issue log.
 But when it comes to risk analysis, the usual practice is to make a risk matrix to highlight key risks.
 This can be easily done in excel with the help of Risk maps.
 This is your home work to figure out (or click on the below risk map image to download the template).

 You can download the excel issue log template from here.
 Click the below link based on your excel version and the file type you prefer.

-- Download Issue Tracker Template [Excel 2007 and above]
+- Download Issue Tracker Template [Excel 2003 compatible file]

 - Download 24 Project Management Templates for Excel

 The ideas presented here can be extended to do more complex analysis of issues and risks in your project.
 However the issues tracker systems can only go so far if we don’t ask right questions.
 Often when the project is going through a rough patch, it might be better to keep the issue trackers simple and focus on the work.

 In the next installment of project management using excel, we will combine all the five parts and build a project status reporting dashboard.

 If you are new to the series, please read the first 4 parts as well.

 - Preparing & tracking a project plan using Gantt Charts